 Nishith Desai Associates counsel explain.

 Under the Constitution of India, States have the exclusive legislative power to enact laws on ‘betting and gambling.’
 Certain states in India have adopted the Public Gambling Act, 1867 (Punjab being one).
 Other states have enacted their own legislation to regulate gaming/gambling activities within their territories.
 Most State Enactments have carved out an exception for games of ‘mere skill’ to mean games that are preponderant of skill.

 Most State Gaming Enactments prohibit gaming activities in ‘common gaming houses’.
 However, there are certain exceptions to this rule.
 The states of Assam and Orissa prohibit the act of gambling per se, i.e., agnostic to the medium through which it takes place.
 Moreover, the states of Sikkim and Nagaland have introduced online licensing regimes for online gaming/sports betting, and skill gaming, respectively.
 Recently, the State of Telangana has enacted an amendment to the Telangana Gaming Act, 1974 (i) to specifically include online medium in the definition of ‘common gaming house’, (ii) to remove the skill- games exemption from the Telangana State Enactment.

-With the Industry growing leaps and bounds, an understanding regulations around real money gaming has become imperative in India.
+With the industry growing leaps and bounds, an understanding of regulations around real money gaming has become imperative in India.

 IDfy provides real-time user authentication and fraud detection solutions to leading Gaming companies.